someengineering/resoto.com/docs/getting-started/installing-resoto/kubernetes.md

 $ kubectl exec -it service/resoto-resotocore -- resh
 ```

-### Configuring Resoto
+### Configuring Resource Collection

-Once the [Core](../../concepts/components/core.md) is running, all component configuration can be edited using the [`config edit` command](../../reference/cli/configs/edit.md) inside [Resoto Shell](../../concepts/components/shell.md).

-Additionally, configuration properties can be overridden using the `overrides` section in the `resoto-values.yaml` file (see [`values.yaml`](https://github.com/someengineering/resoto/blob/main/kubernetes/chart/values.yaml) for reference).

-Please refer to [Configuring Resoto](../configuration/index.md) for details.
+Please refer to [Configuring Resource Collection](../configuring-resource-collection/index.md) for details on how to authenticate with supported cloud providers.

-### Performing Searches

-Once Resoto has completed its first collect run, you can try [performing some searches](../usage/search.md).

-## Configure Cloud Credentials (optional)
+:::note

 Some cloud providers like GCP provide a file to access resources.
 This file needs to be passed to the worker.
 You can use Helm values `resotoworker.volumes`, and `resotoworker.volumeMounts` to inject credentials and their configuration to [`resotoworker`](../../concepts/components/worker.md).